-This symbol: I is shown below some of the vehicles.
+This symbol: s shown below some of the vehicles.
 This is the manual handbrake control.
-Click on it to engage the handbrake, and it changes to: I. Click again to release.
+Click on it to engage the handbrake, and it changes to: .
+Click again to release.

-Between the stock is another symbol, representing the coupler itself: E. When the train is not moving, click on this to uncouple the vehicles at this point.
+Between the stock is another symbol, representing the coupler itself: .
+When the train is not moving, click on this to uncouple the vehicles at this point.
 The display will change to show only the stock still coupled to the locomotive.